 Robert Sobel, For Want of a Nail: If Burgoyne had won at Saratoga

-In the autumn of 1777, British General John Burgoyne led an army from Canada through New York, intending to bisect the rebellious American.
+In the autumn of 1777, British General John Burgoyne led an army from Canada through New York, intending to bisect the rebellious Americans.
 Had he succeeded in his goal of conquering Manhattan, Burgoyne would have split the Continental Army.
 Northern and Southern commands would have been unable to communicate, act in unison, or reinforce each other.
 But Burgoyne’s campaign ended when Horatio Gates and Benedict Arnold beat him at Saratoga.

 In 1973, American historian Robert Sobel published his only novel, asking an important question: did history have to unfold that way?
 History is contingent, a fact historians know, but which remains largely unacknowledged in classrooms or popular discussions.
 Just because America won the Revolution doesn’t mean it had to.
 Burgoyne's victory would have ended the American Revolution after barely two years of largely disorganized fighting.